shawnlaffan/biodiverse/README.md

 Installation instructions can be accessed through the [Installation](https://purl.org/biodiverse/wiki/Installation) page.

 # News

+20-Apr-2015
+Biodiverse version 1.0 has been released.  https://purl.org/biodiverse/wiki/Downloads

+The summary of changes is at https://purl.org/biodiverse/wiki/ReleaseNotes#version-1

 27-Oct-2014
 A new development release is now available.
 It can be downloaded from https://purl.org/biodiverse/wiki/Downloads